Eligibility for import

 What is an approved country and how do I know which country group applies to my animal’s import?

 An approved country is any country, administrative region or territory from which Australia allows the import of cats and dogs and their semen.
-Approved countries are divided into
+Approved countries are divided into groups 1, 2 and 3, each with different import conditions.
+The glossary of terms lists the countries in each group.

 Why do animals from some countries need different preparations?